 In February 2002 the 2.5-acre park was built to commemorate the Springfield Baptist Church, the oldest active African-American church in America.
 The park features the “Tower of Aspiration,” a 45-foot stainless steel sculpture, the second, at the base of the tower is called “And They Went Down Both Into the Water,” which is a 20-foot high bronze sculpture and fountain which symbolizes the baptism in the Savannah River.
-The fountain represents a source and strength of the congregation.
+The fountain represents the source and strength of the congregation.

 "For so long, Springfield Village Park was out on its own, especially after the Golf and Gardens closed.
 And now, it's going to be right in the middle of the thick of things with cyber right there.
-That's pretty wonderful because, hopefully, a lot of people will be walking through the park.
+That's pretty wonderful because, hopefully, many people will be walking through the park.
 And the history of Springfield Village is amazing, and Springfield Baptist Church,” said Camille A. Price, former Executive Director of Augusta Tomorrow.